The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 Big thank you to our sponsors:

-and to our media partners: Cambridge Independent and Velvet Magazine, and finally to our supporters Exact Resourcing, Cambridge Plants, Cambridge Fruit Co. and AZ INTERIORS.
+To our media partners: Cambridge Independent and Velvet Magazine, and to our supporters Exact Resourcing, Cambridge Plants, Cambridge Fruit Co. and AZ INTERIORS.

 Align your brand with the network and send a clear message that you are committed to closing the gender gap and invested in creating a happy and healthy workforce.
 For more information and to discuss exhibition or sponsorship options which include speaking opportunities please contact: [email protected]